Other than torque or speed, another factor should be considered when sizing motors.

 |Unit of Measure|

 The units of inertia are commonly used in two ways, oz-in² and oz-in-sec².
 The former includes gravity, the latter only mass.
-Theoretically, inertia is factor of mass so it should not include gravity, however, practically we can not easily measure mass on the earth.
+Theoretically, inertia is a factor of mass so it should not include gravity, however, practically we can not easily measure mass on the earth.

 Oriental Motor commonly provides inertia in oz-in².
 Then, when we calculate the acceleration torque, we divide the total inertia by gravity.